 We held two ewe lambs back(Gezelle & Genieve) and a ram lamb(Galen) from 2016 and got all 8 of our girls bred in November 2016.
 Between March and April 2017, we had a total of 17 lambs from the 8 ewes (3 sets of triplets, 3 sets of twins and 2 singles).

 We made something called “lambing jugs” the first year.
 Lambing jugs are just small enclosures where the ewe can go to give birth away from the flock and then have a day or two to bond with her lambs before going back out to be with the flock.
-These lambing jugs worked great and we have now used them 2 years in a row.
+These lambing jugs worked great and we have now used them for the past 3 years.
 If we see the ewe going into labor, we gently move her into one of the pens where she can have her babies in a safe, clean place and we can assist if need be.
 We feed and water and provide minerals and lots of time for mom to bond with her babies (usually 1-2 days) before turning them all out to be with the flock.

-Since the lambing jugs are right next to the main living quarters, the other sheep can come and visit those sheep in the lambing jugs, which also helps to reduce stress for the new mom as flocking animals do not like to be separated from the flock.
+Since the lambing jugs are right next to the main living quarters, the other sheep can come and visit those sheep in the lambing jugs, which also helps to reduce stress for the new mom as flocking animals do not like to be separated from their flockmates.